GRAINS-Soybeans up as heat risk in focus, weak demand erodes corn, wheat

 Consultancy Agritel on Thursday forecast Russian wheat exports at 49 million metric tons in 2023/24, joining other analysts in anticipating a new record for Russia this season.

-(Reporting by Christopher Walljasper in Chicago Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore Editing by Matthew Lewis)
+(Reporting by Christopher Walljasper in Chicago Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore Editing by Matthew Lewis and David Gregorio)

 ((Christopher.Walljasper@thomsonreuters.com; 1 630 269 3072; Reuters Messaging: christopher.walljasper.thomsonreuters.com@reuters.net))